biohackathon-japan/bh24-hpo-suggest/paper/paper.md

 # Method
-## The methods employed included the following steps:

-### Data Preprocessing
+## Data Preprocessing

 **Data Collection:**

-We utilized two primary data sources: PubCaseFinder query logs and Human Phenotype Ontology (HPO) annotations.
-We extracted 71,029 queries from the PubCaseFinder logs, covering the period from June 8, 2021, to August 26, 2024.
-We also used 12,629 HPO annotations of rare diseases [@citation:robinson2008human].
+We employed two main data sources: PubCaseFinder query logs and annotations from the Human Phenotype Ontology (HPO).
+From the PubCaseFinder logs, we extracted 71,029 queries between June 8, 2021, and August 26, 2024.
+Additionally, we incorporated 12,629 HPO annotations related to rare diseases  [@citation:robinson2008human].

 **Data Collapsing:**
 To eliminate biases due to user repetition, we conducted the following steps: